Weyl law for 1-cycles: Parametric Isoperimetric Inequality

 \subsection{Two important propositions to go from disks to manifolds}

 To prove the Weyl law, we will need to deal with families of relative $0$-cycles supported in a compact manifold with boundary $(M,\partial M)$ rather than with absolute families supported in $\mathbb{D}^{n}$ as in Theorem \ref{Isoperimetric inequality 1}.
 To extend our result to such families, the strategy will be to pick a triangulation $\{Q_{j}\}_{j}$ of the underlying compact manifold $M$ where our family $F$ is supported and find a short filling of $F(x)\llcorner Q_{j}$ for each $j$.
 But $F(x)\llcorner Q_{j}$ is not a continuous family of absolute cycles in $Q_{j}$ but only a continuous family of relative cycles in $(Q_{j},\partial Q_{j})$ (even if $\partial M=\emptyset$).
-Assuming that the original family $F$ is contractible, it is possible to represent $F\llcorner Q_{j}$ by a family $F_{j}$ of absolute cycles.
+Assuming that the original family $F$ is contractible, it is possible to represent $F\llcorner Q_{j}$ by a continuous family $F_{j}$ of absolute cycles.
 However, $F_{j}$ may have very large mass in $\partial Q_{j}$, even in arbitrary tiny balls in $\partial Q_{j}$ as the ones used in the proof of Theorem \ref{Isoperimetric inequality 1}; preventing from its direct application to find a short filling of $F_{j}$.
 The next proposition provides a way to slightly perturb a family $F:X^{p}\to\mathcal{Z}_{0}(\mathbb{D}^{n})$ into a new family $F'(x)$ for which there exists a small ball $B\subseteq\mathbb{S}^{n-1}$ such that $\mass(F'(x)\llcorner B)$ is controlled for all $x\in X$.
 We first state and prove the proposition for $n=3$ and then we discuss the case $n\geq 4$.
+The analog proposition for $n=2$ was proved by Guth and Liokumovich in \cite{GL22}[Lemma~5.2] and it was used to obtain the Parametric Isoperimetric Inequality for $0$-cycles on surfaces.